irinaplacintagit/blackjack/README.md

 ###TASKS

-1. Make an account on bitbucket (itâ€™s free) and **FORK** the bitbucket Blackjack-coding-test repository to make your own copy on which you will implement your solution.
+1. Make an account on bitbucket (it’s free) and **FORK** the bitbucket Blackjack-coding-test repository to make your own copy on which you will implement your solution.

 2. Using best Java development practice and appropriate language constructs, implement the domain model mentioned above.